OXY2DEV/markview.nvim/Code blocks.md

 Name of the style to use.
 Currently available styles are.

-- simple
+- simple,
   Adds a simple background to the lines of the code block.

-- minimal
+- minimal,
   Creates a box around the code block(like shown in the browser).

-- language
+- language,
   Like `minimal`, but also shows language file icon, language name & signs.

 >[!NOTE]